 I have published around 120, solo-authored academic articles in refereed journals, books, e-zines, and national media press, recently including Bioethics and Film, Medical Enhancement and Posthumanity, and Politics and Leisure.
 I have also written for leading newspapers, including The Washington Post, The Guardian, Le Monde, the Times Higher Education Supplement.
 I have had profile pieces published on my work in The Scotsman, The Times and the Independent and have been interviewed for over 100 other media outlets, including Wired, Tone, and Andrew Marr’s Start the Week.

 I am also involved with various projects that study non-sporting aspects of the Olympic movement and have been working in this area for over 10 years.
 I have undertaken primary data collection at the last 7 Olympic Games.
-The next phases of this research takes me to Sochi 2014.
+The next phases of this research takes me to Sochi 2014, where I will be accredited as media.
 In relation to this work, I am also co-editor of the online, academic serial ‘Culture at the Olympics’

 PS: I have been designing websites since 1998, most of which have been built with Macromedia & Adobe products.
 I’ve been blogging on Blogger and WordPress since 2005 and use photography and graphic packages throughout my environments.
 Most of the photography on this site is taken by me.
 I think most exceptions are apparent and hopefully credited.
 My reason for designing websites is mainly to maintain a creative outlet other than my writing, but also because I remember reading, a long time ago, that academic journal articles are read, on average, by 6 people.
 As a result, I became committed to reaching more people with my research and this compels me towards doing publicity and engaging with the media and with media.
 Some of my published research talks about this need and I’ve also helped to setup others online, to advance these commitments.
 That said, I really just enjoy playing with technology and this is my primary motivation to explore what computers can do.
 In 2011, the TImes Higher Education wrote a pieace that featured my website, here’s an extended interview.